RandomVapeUser/Hydra/README.md

 # Hydra

 The goal of the project is test discords features with no current goal in mind.
-Includes threading and proxy support.
+\nIncludes threading and proxy support.

 ## Installation